7 Oddest NBA Stat Lines

 • Here are some of NBA’s oddest stat line recorded.

-One of the best indicators of a team or a player’s development is statistical numbers, which is why it is an important factor in every game to improve their chances in the NBA championship odds.
+One of the best indicators of a team or a player’s development is statistical numbers, it’s an important factor in every game to improve their chances in the NBA championship odds.
 There are a ton of incredible statistical lines recorded throughout the history of the NBA, especially in the modern era.

 On the other hand, some odd and bizarre stat lines were also witnessed, which rarely happens in basketball odds.
 Today we shed some light on these unusual stat lines ever recorded in an NBA game.